Implied Consent, DUI, and Sixth Amendment Rights

 In Florida, this is dictated by Florida Statute 918.0157, which states that an individual has a right to trial by jury “except as to any such prosecution for a violation punishable for a term of imprisonment of 6 months or less, if at the time the case is set for trial the court announces…a sentence of imprisonment will not be imposed and the defendant will not be adjudicated guilty.”

-Those concerned with penalties he or she may face and whether he or she may seek a jury trial should consult with a DUI lawyer in Ft.
-Lauderdale for case-specific clarification.
+Those concerned with penalties he or she may face and whether he or she may seek a jury trial should consult with a Fort Lauderdale DUI lawyer in Florida for case-specific clarification.

-Contacting a DUI Lawyer in Ft.
-Lauderdale if Charged with DUI
+Contacting a Fort Lauderdale DUI Lawyer if Charged with DUI in Florida

 According to the Florida Department of Motor Vehicles (DMV), there were 33,625 DUI convictions in Florida in 2011.
 Even those suspected of drinking and driving have legal rights.
-Those who believe he or she were arrested and punished unfairly should contact a DUI lawyer in Ft.
-Lauderdale to determine the next steps.
+Those who believe he or she were arrested and punished unfairly should contact a Fort Lauderdale DUI lawyer to determine the next steps.
 Robert Malove can help explain a DUI client’s Sixth Amendment rights and other rights under the U.S. Constitution and state laws.